aiidateam/aiida-core/docs/source/datatypes/index.rst

 We also mention, when relevant, what is stored in the database (as attributes, so that it can be easily queried e.g. with the :ref:`QueryBuilder <UsingQueryBuilder>`) and what is stored in the file repository (providing access to the file contents, but not efficiently
-querable: this is useful for e.g. big data files that don't need to be queried for).
+queryable: this is useful for e.g. big data files that don't need to be queried for).

-For all data types, you can follow the link to the data class to read more about the methods provided, how to access them ...
+For all data types, you can follow the link to the data class to read more about the methods provided, how to access them, and so on.

 If you need to work with some specific type of data, first check the list of data types/plugins below, and if you don't find what you need, give a look to